How to Apply: EMT | How to Apply: EMT | TJC

 Essential Function Requirements

-Please review the essential functions listed below reflect the skills and abilities that students entering the Emergency Medical Services professions must possess in order to be successful in the academic and fieldwork components of the program.
+Please review the essential functions listed below to reflect the skills and abilities that students entering the Emergency Medical Services professions must possess to succeed in the program's academic and fieldwork components.